bbill37/CV/README.md

 # AI Graduate and Web Dev Intern

 I'm a final-year B.CS. student specializing in AI, currently excelling in a dynamic internship at XeerSoft until March 2024.
-During my internship, I've sharpened skills in Golang, AngularJS, and databases, demonstrating a commitment to problem-solving.
+During my internship, I've sharpened skills in Golang, Angular, and databases, demonstrating a commitment to problem-solving.

 Certified in Google Cloud Computing, Machine Learning, Data Engineering, and Applications & Use Cases, I bring a holistic tech approach.
 Transitioning from intern to graduate, I'm eager to apply my diverse skills in a challenging role that contributes to a tech-focused organization's success.